mikolasan/mikolasan.github.io/src/markdown/make/local-music-server-on-raspberry.md

 ## Snapcast

 Now it's time to play our collection.
-We are not going to play music on Raspberry Pi (which is possible through the audio jack or HDMI) but instead stream in our local network.
+We are not going to play music on Raspberry Pi (which is possible through the audio jack or HDMI) but instead we will be playing _from_ Raspberry Pi by streaming in home network.

 Seems like [Icecast](https://docs.mopidy.com/latest/icecast/) doesn't work, so we will use Snapcast.
 For Mopidy you just need to change one line ([docs](https://github.com/badaix/snapcast/blob/develop/doc/player_setup.md#mopidy))